preksha1178/ASCII-PROJECT--PYTHON/README.md

 6. Exit

-Choose a mode by pressing the corresponding key (1–6).
+Choose an option by pressing the key (1–6).

 🖼 Example Output
 Input:
 A

-Output (example):
+Output:
  ***
 *   *
 *****